Last modified on

 When are face coverings required on main campus in Santa Clara County?

-Based on local shelter-in-place orders, face coverings must be worn in all Stanford buildings except residences, where different rules apply:
+Based on local regulations, face coverings must be worn in all Stanford buildings except residences, where different rules apply:

 - Undergraduate Residential Communities: https://deanofstudents.stanford.edu/sheltering-place-guidance-students-living-undergraduate-communities